-While the baby is still in the uterus, his or her lungs are not being used.
-The baby’s liver is not fully developed.
+While still in the uterus, the baby's lungs aren't being used.
+The baby’s liver isn't fully developed.
 Circulating blood bypasses the lungs and liver by flowing in different pathways and through special openings called shunts.

 Blood flow in the unborn baby follows this pathway:

 Oxygen and nutrients from the mother's blood are transferred across the placenta to the fetus through the umbilical cord.